Segment-to-Act: Label-Noise-Robust Action-Prompted Video Segmentation Towards Embodied Intelligence: Conclusion

 SCE~\cite{wang2019symmetric} balances the standard cross entropy \textit{loss} $\mathcal{L}_{\mathrm{CE}}=\frac{1}{\sum_t |\mathcal{I}_t|}\sum_{t}\sum_{(x,y)\in \mathcal{I}_t}\ell_{\mathrm{CE}}^{\,txy}$ and the reverse cross entropy \textit{loss} $\mathcal{L}_{\mathrm{RCE}}=\frac{1}{\sum_t |\mathcal{I}_t|}\sum_{t}\sum_{(x,y)\in \mathcal{I}_t}\ell_{\mathrm{RCE}}^{\,txy}$ for stability when foreground and background are partially corrupted, with weights $\alpha$ and $\beta$ in the combined objective $\mathcal{L}_{\text{sym}}=\alpha\,\mathcal{L}_{\mathrm{CE}}+\beta\,\mathcal{L}_{\mathrm{RCE}}$.

 APL~\cite{ye2023active} strengthens confident decisions and passively penalizes ambiguous ones.
 We use the active $\frac{1-r^{\,q}}{q}$ and the passive $|p_t-y_t|$ in a weighted sum.

-\textit{Early Learning Regularization (ELR)}~\cite{liu2020early} is designed to prevent the model from memorizing noisy labels by regularizing its predictions to be consistent with their historical average.
+\textit{ELR}~\cite{liu2020early} prevents noisy label memorization by regularizing its predictions toward their historical average.
 It combines a primary classification loss with a temporal agreement regularizer.
-The primary loss is the focal loss~\cite{lin2017focal}, which uses weights $w^+=\alpha(1-p_t^{(n)})^\gamma$ and $w^-=(1-\alpha)(p_t^{(n)})^\gamma$ to down-weight well-classified examples:
+The primary loss is the focal loss~\cite{lin2017focal}, which uses weights $w^+{=}\alpha(1{-}p_t^{(n)})^\gamma$ and $w^-{=}(1{-}\alpha)(p_t^{(n)})^\gamma$ to down-weight well-classified examples:

 To enforce consistency, an exponential moving average (EMA) of predictions, $s_t^{(n)}$, is maintained across training epochs $n$, updated via $s_t^{(n)}=(1-\beta)\,s_t^{(n-1)}+\beta\,p_t^{(n)}$.
 An agreement score $d_t^{(n)}=p_t^{(n)} s_t^{(n)}+\bigl(1-p_t^{(n)}\bigr)\bigl(1-s_t^{(n)}\bigr)$ measures the similarity between the current prediction and its historical EMA.
 This score is used to formulate a regularization term $R^{txy}=-\log\bigl(1-d_t^{(n)}+\epsilon\bigr)$, where $\epsilon$ ensures numerical stability.
 The final objective is a weighted sum of the focal loss and this regularizer, $\ell_{\text{focal}}^{\,txy}+\lambda R^{txy}$, averaged over all pixels and frames.